Alford, Massachusetts: Government

 Alford uses the open town meeting form of government, and is led by a board of selectmen.
 The town has its own police, fire and public works departments, but does not have its own post office (it shares the Egremont, Great Barrington, and West Stockbridge post offices).
 The town's library is connected to the regional library system.
 The nearest hospital, Fairview Hospital, is located in neighboring Great Barrington.

 On the state level, Alford is represented in the Massachusetts House of Representatives by the Fourth Berkshire district, which covers southern Berkshire County, as well as the westernmost towns in Hampden County.
 In the Massachusetts Senate, the town is represented by the Berkshire, Hampshire and Franklin district, which includes all of Berkshire County and western Hampshire and Franklin counties.
 The town is patrolled by the First (Lee) Station of Barracks "B" of the Massachusetts State Police.

 On the national level, Alford is represented in the United States House of Representatives as part of Massachusetts's 1st congressional district.
 Massachusetts is currently represented in the United States Senate by senior Senator Elizabeth Warren and junior Senator Ed Markey.

 Education

-Alford is part of the Mount Everett Regional School District along with Egremont, Monterey, Mount Washington, New Marlborough, and Sheffield.
+Alford is part of the Southern Berkshire Regional School District along with Egremont, Monterey, Mount Washington, New Marlborough, and Sheffield.
 Students in Alford, Egremont and Mount Washington attend the Appalachian School for kindergarten and first grades, with second through sixth grades attending the Undermountain Elementary School in Sheffield, and Mount Everett Regional High School in Sheffield for grades 7–12.
 There are private schools in Great Barrington and other nearby towns.

 The nearest community college is the South County Center of Berkshire Community College in Great Barrington.
 The nearest state college is Westfield State University, and the nearest University of Massachusetts is the University of Massachusetts Amherst.
-The nearest private college is Bard College at Simon's Rock in Great Barrington.
+The nearest private college is Williams College in Williamstown.